Frequently Asked Questions

-If you are a US citizen or permanent resident, you may be eligible for federal aid or scholarships that are administered through KUMC's Office of Financial Aid.
-The Department may have teaching assistantships or stipends available for in-coming students, though the availability varies from year to year.
-If you are interested in the possibility of obtaining an assistantship, please request an application form from the Department.
-Domestic or International students are also eligible for employment on campus to help offset the cost of education.
+If you are a U.S. citizen or permanent resident, you may be eligible for federal aid or scholarships that are administered through the Office of Student Financial Aid.
+The department may have teaching assistantships or stipends available for in-coming students, though the availability varies from year to year.
+If you are interested in the possibility of obtaining an assistantship, please request an application form from the department.
+Domestic or international students are also eligible for employment on campus to help offset the cost of education.

 What types of housing are available?

-KUMC does not have student housing.
-Students live in apartments or rooms in the surrounding neighborhoods, and are responsible for arranging their own accommodations.
-An updated listing of available housing is presented in the searchable database.
+KU does not have student housing at the medical center campus.
+Students live in apartments or rooms in the surrounding neighborhoods and are responsible for arranging their own accommodations.

 What sorts of Student Services are available?

-Student service departments include: the Registrar's Office, Student Health Services, Student Counseling and Educational Support Services, Student Financial Aid, Student Resources, Wellness, and Diversity, Kirmayer Fitness Center, and the Student Administration System.
+Student service departments include: the Office of the Registrar, Student Health Services, Student Counseling and Educational Support Services, Student Financial Aid, Office of Diversity, Equity, and Inclusion, Kirmayer Fitness Center, and more.

 What are the costs of attending graduate school?

-The most current tuition and fee information is available from the KUMC Registrar's web and is determined by the Kansas Board of Regents and is subject to change at any time without notice.
+The most current tuition and fee information is available from the Office of the Registrar and is determined by the university and Kansas Board of Regents and is subject to change at any time without notice.
 Tuition payment is due at the beginning of each semester.
-Fees range from $166-$189 per tem, depending on how many credit hours are beig taken.

-International students additionally are required to show evidence of available financial resources in order to support the costs of study here (tuition, fees, housing, living expenses) as part of the application process for a student visa.
-See the KUMC International Programs website for details.
+International studentsare required to show evidence of available financial resources in order to support the costs of study here (tuition, fees, housing, living expenses) as part of the application process for a student visa.
+See the Office of International Programs for details.

 Where can I get general information about your department and the School of Health Professions?

-What courses are required in the Therapeutic Science PhD program?
+What courses are required in the therapeutic science doctoral program?